HagaYev/MotionGait_AI/README.md

 ---

 ## Project Overview
-Computer vision and deep learning are two transformative technologies, each powerful on its own, yet even more impactful when combined.
-Deep learning amplifies the capabilities of computer vision, creating a system capable of sophisticated perception and understanding.
+Computer vision and deep learning have always fascinated me.
+Each is impressive on its own, but when combined, they open possibilities I never imagined.
+Deep learning doesn’t just improve computer vision it makes it smarter, able to perceive and understand in ways that feel almost human.

-In the past, when I observed robots whether in reality or on screen I focused on the algorithm that governed their behavior.
-Today, my perspective has evolved.
+In the past, when I watched robots, whether on screen or in the lab, I was drawn to their algorithms the rules and logic that controlled them.
+Today, I see things differently.

-This project embraces the idea that an algorithm is not merely a set of mathematical functions or logical gates.
-The true “algorithm” emerges from the interplay between people, data, and human insight augmented and strengthened by deep learning.
+For me, an algorithm isn’t just a set of functions or logic gates.
+The real magic happens where people, data, and intuition meet, enhanced by deep learning.
+That interplay is what turns a simple program into something that can learn, adapt, and even surprise us.

-The finel result is amazing:
+The final result is pretty cool:

 Red leg - predicted leg
 green leg- real leg